Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README-Full-instructions.md

 ### Scenario

 You expose a Web API and you want to protect it so that only authenticated user can access it.
 You want to enable authenticated users with both work and school accounts or Microsoft personal accounts (formerly live account) to use your Web API.

-An on-demand video was created for the Build 2018 event, featuring this scenario and this sample.
-See the video [Building Web API Solutions with Authentication](https://channel9.msdn.com/Events/Build/2018/THR5000), and the associated [PowerPoint deck](http://video.ch9.ms/sessions/c1f9c808-82bc-480a-a930-b340097f6cc1/BuildWebAPISolutionswithAuthentication.pptx)
+Your API calls a downstream API (Microsoft Graph) to provide added value to its client apps.

 ### Overview

 This sample presents a Web API running on ASP.NET Core 2.2, protected by Azure AD OAuth Bearer Authentication.
-The Web API is exercised by a .NET Desktop WPF application.
+The Web API calls the Microsoft Graph, and is exercised by a .NET Desktop WPF application.
-The .Net application uses the Active Directory Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
-The access token is sent to the ASP.NET Core Web API, which authenticates the user using the ASP.NET JWT Bearer Authentication middleware.
+Both applications uses the Active Directory Authentication Library [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to obtain a JWT access token through the [OAuth 2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-oauth-code) protocol.
+The access token acquired by the desktop application (1) is sent to the ASP.NET Core Web API, which authenticates the user using the ASP.NET JWT Bearer Authentication middleware (2), then the Web API acquires another token to call the Microsoft Graph (3).

 ![Topology](./ReadmeFiles/topology.png)

-> This sample is very similar to the [active-directory-dotnet-native-aspnetcore](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore) sample except that that one is for the Azure AD V1 endpoint
-> and the token is acquired using [ADAL.NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet), whereas this sample is for the V2 endpoint, and the token is acquired using [MSAL.NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet).
-The Web API was also modified to accept both V1 and V2 tokens.

 ### User experience when using this sample